iamDREAMO/RateLingo/README.md

 ## 🌍 About

-**RateLingo** is developed by \[Benedict Kofi Amofah (@iamDREAMO)] as a practical tool for language professionals.
+**RateLingo** is developed by \[**Benedict Kofi Amofah @iamDREAMO**] as a practical tool for language professionals.
 Feel free to contribute, fork, or suggest improvements!

 ---

+## 🚀 Coming Soon:

-🚀 **Coming Soon**: A desktop application and web app version of RateLingo will be developed soon for enhanced user experience and broader accessibility.
+A desktop application and web app version of RateLingo will be developed soon for enhanced user experience and broader accessibility.

 ## 📬 License